Tour Dates: Throughout June and July 2023

 Maximum Group Size: 6 people

-Birds: Cirl Bunting, Dartford Warbler, Dipper, Hobby, Peregrine Falcon, Fulmar and Shag.
+Birds: Cirl Bunting, Dartford Warbler, Dipper, Grey Wagtail, Kingfisher, Hobby, Peregrine Falcon, Fulmar and Rock Pipit.

 Fancy a short Summer break to Devon with an excellent chance of seeing Beavers, possibly Otter and some great birds including the highly localised Cirl Bunting?
 Then come and visit Budleigh Salterton!

-A population of beavers, of unknown origin, has been present on the River Otter since around 2008.
+A population of beavers, of unknown origin, has been present on the River Otter in Devon since around 2008.
 However, when video evidence emerged proving that the beavers had given birth to kits (young) in 2014, the UK Government initially planned to have them removed from the river.
-However, thanks to the Devon Wildlife Trust, their removal was opposed and after consulting with the local community, landowners and public bodies, it turned the situation into a five-year trial to monitor the beavers’ effects on the landscape.
+However, thanks to the Devon Wildlife Trust and the support of the local community their removal was opposed.
+After consulting with landowners, local residents and public bodies, it turned this unique situation into a five-year trial to monitor the beavers’ effects on the landscape.
+On the 6th August 2020 government gave permission for the re-established colony to remain and making it the first legally sanctioned reintroduction of an extinct native mammal to England.

-Chris Townend spends much of his spare time birding and beaver watching on his local patch, the River Otter.
-July is a great time to look for Beavers as this is the time of year when newly born Beaver Kits should first be venturing out onto the river!
-The River Otter also has a good population of Otters and though less predictable than Beavers, there are regular sightings!
-The surrounding coastline and East Devon Pebblebed Heaths are just a stone’s throw away from Budleigh Salterton and we will visit both these wonderful habitats where we should find some special birds like Cirl Buntings and Dartford Warblers.
+Chris Townend has been studying the beavers on his local patch, the River Otter, for the last 8 years and he therefore knows the habits of these wonderful mammals better than most!
+The months of June, July and August are a great time to look for beavers, as this is when newly born Beaver Kits first venture out from their lodge onto the river!
+The River Otter also has a good population of Otters and though less predictable than Beavers, there are regular sightings.
+The surrounding coastline and East Devon Pebblebed Heaths are just a stone’s throw away from Budleigh Salterton.
+Both these prime habitats have many special birds including Nightjars, Cirl Buntings and Dartford Warblers.

 ACCOMMODATION: 3 nights in Budleigh Salterton, Devon